borglab/wrap-project-python/TUTORIAL.md

 # Tutorial

-This is a tutorial on how to wrap your own C++ projects using GTSAM's python wrapper.
+This is a tutorial on how to wrap your own C++ projects using the `borglab/wrap` python wrapper.

 # Prerequisites